About memory usage

 First thing's first — like we said before, if your server's memory usage is below its base memory, we'll never restart it automatically.

 For the rest of this section, we're talking about the machine that hosts your game server as well as others — the box.

 If the box has lots of memory available, we won't restart any servers.

 If lots of servers are using lots of memory, so the box's available memory is running low, we'll restart a server.

 First, we'll make a list of all of the game servers on the box, and figure out how much their memory usage has gone over their base memory.
 For example, Server A's game package has base memory of 3 GB and the server is using 8 GB, so it's using 266% of its base memory.
 Server B's game package has base memory of 6 GB and it's using 9 GB, so it's using 150% of its base memory.

 For any servers that have had no players online in the past 24 hours, we'll add another 1 GB to their memory usage.
 This is so that servers that have had no players online will be stopped before we stop one with players on it.
 We think that's pretty fair.

-We'll sort our list of servers to find the one with the highest memory usage compared to their base memory, and we'll stop that one.
-We'll email the server owner when we stop their server, and they'll see a message in the control panel.
+We'll sort our list of servers to find the one with the highest memory usage compared to their base memory, and we'll restart that one.
+We'll email the server owner when we restart their server, and they'll see a message in the control panel.

-We only stop one server at a time, which is usually enough.
+We only restart one server at a time, which is usually enough.